-General Education Requirement - The Concordia Common Experience Curriculum Overview
+General Education Requirement - The Concordia Common Experience curriculum Overview

-All undergraduate baccalaureate degrees require the following general education curriculum, known as The Concordia Common Experience Curriculum.
-The Concordia Common Experience Curriculum complies with both regional and state accreditation standards for general education and is required of all Concordia University Texas (CTX) baccalaureate degrees regardless of delivery (i.e., traditional, accelerated and online).
+All undergraduate baccalaureate degrees require the following general education curriculum, known as The Concordia Common Experience curriculum.
+The Concordia Common Experience curriculum complies with both regional and state accreditation standards for general education and is required of all Concordia University Texas (CTX) baccalaureate degrees regardless of delivery (i.e., traditional, adult and online).

-The Concordia Common Experience Curriculum has four primary goals:
+The Concordia Common Experience curriculum has four primary goals:

-- Exposure to a range of academic disciplines central to liberal education; - Development of foundational academic skills; • - Exploration and formation of personal identity; and • - Learning through application and experience. •
+- Exposure to a range of academic disciplines central to liberal education; - Development of foundational academic skills; - Exploration and formation of personal identity; and

+• Learning through application and experience.